anisbet/pipe/Readme.md

 Output as tables
 ----------------
-Pipe supports currently supports output as HTML or MediaWiki table format.
+Pipe supports currently supports output as HTML, Mark Down, or MediaWiki table format.
 Using the data from the previous example I have removed the non-'-T' switch settings for clarity.
 ```
 bash-3.2$ head holds_1411.lst | pipe.pl ... -T'HTML'